-According to a report from The Driven Australia, the next-gen MG Marvel R will be made in a right-hand drive (RHD) configuration so that MG can consider it for a wide range of markets.
-The publication reports that MG Australia and New Zealand CEO Peter Ciao said during an online event on November 24, 2021, that the second-gen MG Marvel R will launch in Australia next year (2023), provided the company does not run into supply chain issues.
-As per a report on Stuff.co.nz, the RHD-spec next-gen MG Marvel R would also be up for consideration for New Zealand.
+According to an earlier report from The Driven Australia, the MG Marvel R successor will be made in a right-hand drive (RHD) configuration so that MG can consider it for a wide range of markets.
+The publication reports that MG Australia and New Zealand CEO Peter Ciao said during an online event on November 24, 2021, that the MG Marvel R successor will launch in Australia.
+As per a report on Stuff.co.nz, the RHD-spec MG Marvel R successor would also be up for consideration for New Zealand.

 SAIC launched the MG Marvel R in Europe in October 2021.
-With prices starting at EUR 40,000, the Marvel R goes up against the VW ID.4 and the Skoda Enyaq.
+With prices starting at EUR 43,420 (in Germany), the Marvel R goes up against the VW ID.4 and the Skoda Enyaq iV.

 New ADAS features